 Wheatberry is super incognito -- those in-the-know have been cooking with it forever, putting it in soups, salads, and using it instead of rice in risotto.
 But, for the rest of us?
 It just seems like brown rice's more refined big brother.
 One of our favorite ways to give people a taste of wheatberries without too much commitment is this Chipotle and Toasted Walnut Wheat Berry Salad.

 We're all for roasting, hashing, or sautéing a Brussels sprout or two but, in our book, slaws take the cake.
 During the Fall and Winter, the Californian in us misses the freshness of summer salads and this Shaved Brussels Slaw with Dates and Pepitas fills that void.

-With each passing year, my family gets a bit healthier with our holiday menus.
-True, we'll never go without mashed potatoes and a decadent dessert, but there are no more candied yams or cream cheese dips and instead Persimmon Goat Cheese Bites and salads.
+With each passing year, we gets a bit healthier with our holiday menus.
 This salad is super colorful and pretty much all make ahead and also vegan and gluten free so it'll satisfy pretty much any eater.

 We first came across this ceviche on our trip to Rancho Pescadero and we're totally obsessed.
 This watermelon shrimp ceviche has all the hallmarks of Baja cuisine but with the unexpected heat from not one but two chiles, a little coconut water for sweetness, and tons of fresh herbs and is our favorite cocktail hour appetizer right now!

 Tell me, how do you survive the turbulence of life?